The Stuff Nightmares are Made of

 Back when I went to high school, I liked to envision myself as a dandy who would go to work every day decked out in a stylish business jacket, wearing dark designer sunglasses, carrying a leather briefcase and perhaps also sporting an edgy haircut.
 If someone would have asked me where exactly it was that I pictured myself heading to dressed like that, I wouldn’t have known what to reply, for all I had cared to imagine was the image I wanted to project one day.

 After high school, I still hadn’t found my vocation and decided to take the same major most of my classmates went for.
 I wasn’t passionate about what I was studying, so I focused on saving the money needed to purchase the suit jacket that I had always fantasized about.
 As soon as I graduated from university, I rushed to the chicest boutique in town and bought the jacket of my dreams.
-It felt like entering a new phase of life, the one where I would gain public recognition and become ...Read more
+It felt like entering a new phase of life, the one where I would gain public recognition ...Read more

 Impossible Love